vCloud Air Release Notes

 What's in the Release Notes

-The release notes are for the following two vCloud Air (formerly known as vCloud Hybrid Service) offerings from VMware:
+The release notes are for the following two vCloud Air offerings from VMware:

 Virtual Private Cloud OnDemand

-The release notes cover the following topics for the general availability (GA) release of Virtual Private Cloud OnDemand:
+The release notes cover the following topics for this release of Virtual Private Cloud OnDemand:

 For information about system requirements and Virtual Private Cloud OnDemand UI, see vCloud Air – Virtual Private Cloud OnDemand Getting Started and vCloud Air – Virtual Private Cloud OnDemand User's Guide.